Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-HubAndSpoke.md

 ## Enterprise-Scale core setup

 Provide a prefix that will be used to create the management group hierarchy and platform resources, and select if you would use dedicated subscriptions or a single subscription for platform resources (please note that dedicates subscriptions are recommended).
-For this scenario, select Dedicated.
+For this scenario, select **Dedicated**.

 ![ESLZ-Company-Prefix](./media/ESLZ-Company-Prefix.JPG)